A New People

 Copyright © Teresa Pelka

-Wikipedia derives the phrase Novus Ordo Seclorum from legends on ancient ritualists, sibyls, and Virgil’s Eclogues:
+Wikipedia derives the phrase Novus Ordo Seclorum from legends about ancient ritualists, sibyls, and Virgil’s Eclogues:

 … ab integro sæclorum nascitur ordo.